Syria–European Union relations: Post-Assad regime

 President of the European Council, António Costa, meets with Syrian President Ahmed al-Sharaa at the Emergency Summit of the League of Arab States on Gaza, 3 March 2025.

 After the fall of the Assad regime, Germany and France became the first European Union countries to visit Damascus, marking a significant step in their diplomatic engagement with Syria.

 In January 2025, EU High Representative Kaja Kallas announced that certain sanctions on specific sectors would be temporarily reduced in a 'step-by-step' process.
 This process would depend on conditions such as human rights protections, explicitly those for ethnic and religious minorities as well as for women.
 She mentioned this plan was still subject to negotiations in Brussels, citing 'technical issues', and that the blacklist of (former) officials and organisations connected to the Assad regime would remain.
 Caspar Veldkamp, foreign minister of the Netherlands, added that certain sanctions, such as those on weapons exports, would stay and that restrictions on HTS would not be lifted in this stage, adding "They’re the new ones in power.
 We want to see how their words are translated into actions".
 He also mentioned that the EU is demanding there be no place for extremism or [Assad's] former allies Russia and Iran.

 Syrian foreign minister Shibani reportedly called the EU decision a 'positive step'.

 On 24 February 2025, Kaja Kallas announced that the European Union lifted sanctions against Syria in some key sectors, such as energy, transport, and banking.
 On 11 March 2025, Kallas condemned "in the strongest terms" the attacks by pro-Assad militias on Syrian government forces during clashes in western Syria and "welcomed" Syrian President Ahmed al-Sharaa's commitment to launch an investigation into the massacres of Alawite civilians by pro-government Islamist fighters.
 However, the European Union pledged €2.5 billion to Syria for aid.
+President of the European Council António Costa and President of the European Commission Ursula von der Leyen traveled to Damascus on 9 January 2026, to meet with Syrian President Ahmed al-Sharaa.
+This visit was the highest-level EU visit to Syria since the overthrow of the Bashar al-Assad regime in December 2024.